bittush8789/devops-cloud-interview-guide/05-cicd/01-jenkins-shared-libraries.md

 ### 📘 What is a Jenkins Shared Library?

-A **Shared Library** is a Git repository (or part of one) that contains reusable Groovy code you can include in Jenkins pipelines using the `@Library` annotation.
+A **Shared Library** is a Git repository (or part of one) that contains reusable Groovy code you can include in Jenkins pipelines using the `@Library` annotation..

 It typically includes:
 ```